-Parents, unsurprisingly, pay dearly for these academics and amenities: High-school tuition is a little over $30,000, with about 20 percent of students receiving financial aid.
+Parents, unsurprisingly, pay dearly for these academics and amenities: High-school tuition is a little more than $30,000, with about 20 percent of students receiving financial aid.

-Detroit Country Day School’s lower and junior schools are in a neighborhood known as Bloomfield Hills, which has a 24-percent private-school enrollment rate—more than twice the national average.
-Yet it’s not as if private schooling is Bloomfield Hills families’ only option for a quality education.
-With a tax base bolstered by one of Detroit’s wealthiest suburbs, Bloomfield Hills High is the kind of public-school districts elsewhere would only dream of having: In addition to the rigorous International Baccalaureate Programme, its menu of academic and extracurricular options includes five languages, five choirs, three bands, a campus radio station, horseback-riding, and figure skating.
+Detroit Country Day School’s lower and junior schools are in a neighborhood known as Bloomfield Hills, which has a 24 percent private-school enrollment rate—more than twice the national average.
+Yet it’s not as if private schooling is Bloomfield Hills families’ only option for quality education.
+With a tax base bolstered by one of Detroit’s wealthiest suburbs, Bloomfield Hills High is the kind of public school districts elsewhere would only dream of having: In addition to the rigorous International Baccalaureate Programme, its menu of academic and extracurricular options includes five languages, five choirs, three bands, a campus radio station, horseback riding, and figure skating.
 Approximately 80 percent of students there go on to attend college.

-So why do Bloomfield Hills parents like Lina Desai, a pharmacist, and her physician husband Shailesh choose the pricey Detroit Country Day instead of the free public high school?
-The couple has sent their two children, a 17-year-old daughter and 14-year-old son, to private school since they were in sixth grade—and Desai says the money is well worth it.
-“More individualized attention was our first priority,” she said.
+So why do Bloomfield Hills parents like Lina Desai, a pharmacist, and her physician husband, Shailesh, choose the pricey Detroit Country Day instead of the free public high school?
+The couple has sent their two children, a 17-year-old daughter and a 14-year-old son, to private school since they were in sixth grade—and Desai says the money is well worth it.
+“More individualized attention was our first priority,” she says.
 Smaller class sizes and higher academic standards were also a big draw.
 The school is so small—691 students in the upper school—that Desai is acquainted with everyone in her daughter’s grade.
-She also pointed to the value of the school’s extracurriculars, like the myriad types and levels of team sports that even Desai’s daughter, who’s never thought of herself as an athlete, was able to try her hand at: field hockey, volleyball, and rock climbing.
+She also points to the value of the school’s extracurriculars, such as the myriad types and levels of team sports that even Desai’s daughter, who’s never thought of herself as an athlete, was able to try her hand at: field hockey, volleyball, rock climbing.

 A thought experiment might contribute some clarity and perspective to the intensifying debate over whether parents have too much or too little choice when it comes to their kids’ education.
 In this thought experiment, parents wouldn’t have a choice at all—in one scenario, every child would have to attend private school, and in the other, every child would have to attend public school.
 Which scenario would be more likely to improve or worsen kids’ educational outcomes—and, by extension, the health of American society?
 Few believe that an entirely public- or private-school world is ideal, let alone feasible.
 But imagining a world in which K-12 education is either all private or all public could help clarify the current discussion on education policy.